zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-debugging.md

 ### :bulb: Productivity Tip

-Typescript 2.0.3 should be installed on your machine.
-The typescript  version can be verified by executing the following command:
+**Typescript** 2.0.3 should be installed on your machine.
+The   version can be verified by executing the following command:

 ```bash
 $>tsc -version
 ```

-Also, Typescript files should be set up to Compile on Save.
+Also, **Typescript** files should be set up to Compile on Save.